Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

-We envision two scenarios for how the proposed QDW phase might create multiple superconducting phases for which lower temperature measurements are required.
+Based on this observation, we envision two scenarios for how the proposed QDW phase might create multiple superconducting phases for which lower-temperature measurements are required.
 These scenarios are depicted in Fig. \ref{fig:Phasediagram1}(c).
 First, if the $T_0$ phase boundary indeed meets at the multicritical point [see Fig. \ref{fig:Phasediagram1}(c)(i)], this would suggest that SC1 is a phase for which SC and the proposed QDW phase below $T_0$ coexist, while SC2 possesses only SC order.
 Such a scenario would also allow us to infer the order of the field-induced transition within the superconducting state.
-Since it is thermodynamically forbidden for three second-order phase transition lines to meet at a tri-critical point \cite{Yip}, the field-induced transition was thought to be first-order \cite{Khim}.
-But $T_0$ phase boundary merging at the multi-critical point would remove this thermodynamic constraint and allow the field-induced transition to be second-ordered.
+Since it is thermodynamically forbidden for three second-order phase transition lines to meet at a tricritical point \cite{Yip}, the field-induced transition was thought to be first order \cite{Khim}.
+But a $T_0$ phase boundary merging at the multicritical point would remove this thermodynamic constraint and allow the field-induced transition to be second ordered.
 Alternatively, we can envision the $T_0$ phase boundary terminating at SC2 for a field above the multicritical point [see Fig. \ref{fig:Phasediagram1}(c)(ii)].
 This would suggest a scenario where the fluctuations associated with a field-induced QDW quantum critical point (QCP) mediate the SC2 phase similar to how SC is often found in the vicinity of an antiferromagnetic QCP \cite{Mathur,Movshovich}.
 It is worth noting that one might expect evidence for a phase boundary within SC2.
-Otherwise, this scenario is thermodynamically forbidden \cite{Yip} under the assumption that the proposed QDW transition is second-ordered in field.
+Otherwise, this scenario is thermodynamically forbidden \cite{Yip} under the assumption that the proposed QDW transition is second ordered in field.
 As stated above, lower temperature measurements are needed to distinguish between these two scenarios.